robmuh/robmuh.github.com/_posts/2014-10-16-kivy-vs-tkinter.markdown

 subtitle: Tinker in Tkinter.
 Develop in Kivy.
 ---

+UPDATE: Kivy and Tkinter and GTK are now taught together almost as an afterthought in Python-2 to make sure students are aware of these Python graphics packages but are encouraged to use HTML/CSS/JavaScript and Java and Swift for front-end work of any significance.

+UPDATE: After the recent release of Android SDK and the 85% capture of the SmartPhone market by Android I now think Kivy will die after watching the entire Hybrid approach fall farther and farther behind the two leading native app frameworks fight it out with billions of dollars behind them instead of did-we-get-a-grant-this-year money.

 While I predict [Kivy](http://kivy.org) will enjoy a meteoric rise in [attention](http://www.infoworld.com/article/2608912/python/python-puts-its-print-on-multitouch-apps-with-kivy.html) as the world continues to adopt and prefer voice and multi-touch